 We have a wide range of books, cool magazines, and digital playaways available for students and faculty.
 Use the search stations to locate books by using our Destiny system, or pick one from the many fiction and non-fiction displays Mrs. Adler has around the Media Center.
 Even better, ask Mrs. Adler for a book recommendation! 🙂 See the “Good Books” page for more information.

 Our mission is to assist students and staff through collaborative and interdisciplinary projects, activities, & lessons that include the 21st century learning skills, to become enthusiastic & self-directed learners of information and technology.
 Our goal is to empower and encourage lifelong learners and readers.

 Students can check out 3 items at a time for 2 weeks.
 Items can be rechecked as needed unless they are on hold for someone else.
 Students with overdue materials will not be able to check out any more items until they are returned (or paid for, if lost).
 We do not charge fines for late items.
 Overdue notices are sent to students via their Language Arts teachers (help us save paper—please recheck or return your books before they are due).
 If you have questions about overdue items, please contact Mrs. Adler or Mrs. Andrus.

 LOST/DAMAGED MATERIALS: :If a student loses or damages an item beyond repair, he/she will need to pay for the replacement cost of that item.
 We usually ask you to wait a month before paying (just in case you find it)

-COMPUTER USE: Students must watch the Edmond Public Schools Acceptable Use Policy (AUP) powerpoint to be able to use the computers in the building.
+COMPUTER USE: Students must watch the Edmond Public Schools Annual Student Review and sign the form in order to to use the computers in the building.
 Students can connect to the Internet & other databases in the Media Center while working on individual or class reference/research activities & projects.